-It’s pretty obvious that we here at Natural Sweet Recipes all have a major sweet tooth!
+It’s obvious we here at Natural Sweet Recipes all have a major sweet tooth!
 So when we made the decision to go refined sugar-free in our regular baking, we hunted high and low for natural sweeteners that were healthier than sugar but still tasted great.
 Please note that whenever we talk about natural sweeteners or “sugar-free”, we are NOT talking about artificial sweeteners like Aspartame or Splenda.
 And we do not promote using them!